BE-project-vesit/Wakalat-AI-Backend/README.md

 # Wakalat-AI Backend - MCP Server

+## 📝 To-Do

+- [ ] Figure out what sql command was done in the supabase database also figure out the enditre   embeddings thing in general
+- [ ] make HTTP server
+- [ ] work on the other tools except precedent searcher

 A **Model Context Protocol (MCP)** server for assisting lawyers in India with case preparation, precedent finding, case law research, and legal document processing.
 This backend is frontend-agnostic and designed to work with any MCP-compatible client.

 ## 🎯 Overview